Kvist Solutions

 Seed Round in 2025

 Kvist Solutions AS is a software development company based in Oslo, Norway, that focuses on simplifying the BREEAM certification process for buildings.
-The company offers a digital documentation platform that provides a comprehensive overview of projects, allowing users to track progress and status throughout the certification journey.
-By facilitating effective environmental management, Kvist Solutions enables individuals and businesses to contribute to sustainability efforts.
-The platform also allows auditors to assess documentation readiness and set deadlines, ensuring a more organized and efficient certification process.
-Kvist Solutions is committed to empowering users to make informed, sustainable choices, reflecting its dedication to environmental responsibility.
-The company operates with a team of 15 employees within the internet industry.
+The company offers a digital documentation platform designed to streamline environmental certification, providing users with tools to track progress and status during the certification journey.
+This enables individuals and businesses to contribute effectively while allowing auditors to assess documentation readiness and set deadlines.
+With a commitment to sustainability, Kvist Solutions AS aims to empower users to make informed decisions that positively impact environmental management.
+The company operates within the internet industry and employs a team of 15 dedicated professionals.

 Veidekke ASA is a prominent construction and property development firm based in Scandinavia.
 The company engages in a wide range of activities, including the construction of residential and non-residential buildings, civil engineering projects, and infrastructure developments.
 It operates through six segments: Construction Norway, which focuses on apartment complexes and commercial buildings; Infrastructure Norway, covering road maintenance, railways, and airports; Construction Sweden, which involves residential units, offices, and cultural institutions; Infrastructure Sweden, focusing on energy, heavy industry, and recycling facilities; and operations in Denmark.
 Veidekke is committed to delivering high-quality construction services while emphasizing sustainability and innovation in its projects.